 - Provide information about national Cyberinfrastructure (CI) resources to researchers, educators and scholars at their local institution.

-- Assist their local institution's users to quickly get start-up allocations of computing time on national CI resources.
+- Assist their local institution's researchers to quickly get start-up allocations of computing time on national CI resources.

-- Serve as an ombudsperson, on behalf of their local institution's users of national CI resources, to capture information on problems and challenges that need to be addressed by the resource owners.
+- Serve as an ombudsperson, on behalf of their local institution's consumers of national CI resources, to capture information on problems and challenges that need to be addressed by the resource owners.